Best NYC Holiday Markets for 2025

 New York City Christmas markets have vastly increased the number and quality in recent years, they are a must-visit during the holiday season.

 They range from large markets with ice skating from November to early January to smaller weekend-only markets.
-Below are details on the best holiday markets in NYC.
+Below are details on the best holiday markets in NYC, updated for the 2025 holiday season.

 Kiosks and Christmas tree at Bryant Park